chocolat-chaud-io/stator/README.md

 ### Continuous Integration

 This templates integrates Github Actions for its Continuous Integration.
 The existing workflows are under `.github/workflows`.
+Currently, the CI will ensure all your apps work properly, by building and testing.
+For your pull requests, it will create a review application which will basically host your whole stack on a VM.
+Once everything is ready a new comment will be added to your pull request with the deployment URL.
+When the PR is closed, your review app will be destroyed as it's purpose will have been served.
+It's sacrifice will be for the greater good and also your wallet.
 To have the CI working, you must:

+1. (Optional) If you want review apps to work, you should follow the instruction provided by the `get-started` CLI.
-1. (Optional) Link your repository with [Codecov](https://github.com/apps/codecov) by inserting your `CODECOV_TOKEN` in github secrets.
+2. (Optional) Link your repository with [Codecov](https://github.com/apps/codecov) by inserting your `CODECOV_TOKEN` in github secrets.
-1. (Optional) Insert your [Nx Cloud](https://nx.app/) access token in github secrets under `NX_CLOUD_TOKEN`.
+3. (Optional) Insert your [Nx Cloud](https://nx.app/) access token in github secrets under `NX_CLOUD_TOKEN`.
 This enables for caching and faster build times.

 ### Deployment